Grandfathering for Property Owners

-- You can purchase a policy before the new maps take effect, or
+- You purchase a policy before the new maps take effect, or

-In some cases, using the new flood map to rate your policy may actually result in a lower premium than
+Depending on a structure’s elevation, there may be cases where using the new flood map to rate your policy may result in a lower premium than grandfathering.